petrsimek/Adelka/README.md

 Adelka
 ======

-Utility for an easy access of Core Data SQLite databases created in iOS Simulator.
+Utility for an easy access to Core Data SQLite databases created in iOS Simulator.

 Features
 --------